 From 1956 to 1958, he was MITRE's technical director.
 In 1959, he was named vice president of technical operations and became executive vice president in 1969.
 From 1969 to 1986, Everett served as president of MITRE.

-Everett is a Fellow of IEEE and a member of the UA National Academy of Engineering.
+Everett was a Fellow of IEEE and a member of the US National Academy of Engineering.
 In 1989, he received the U.S. National Medal of Technology.
+He passed away on August 15, 2018.